CSIRO-enviro-informatics/loci.cat/geometry-data-service.md

 ## Find the respective feature(s) from the geometry

-Given a geometry description, we can follow links back to respective geometry.
+Given a geometry description, we can follow links back to respective feature.
 An example of the RDF/Turtle format response for the Geometry URI `http://gds.loci.cat/geometry/asgs16_mb/20663970000`:
 ```